S4Sleep: Elucidating the design space of deep-learning-based sleep stage classification models: Results

 \section{Results}

-\header{Organization of experiments} In \Cref{fig:chart}, we provide an overview over the course of the experiments.
-We proceed in two stages: To restrict the search space, we start in a first stage in \Cref{sec:results_single} by considering models that take a single epoch as input.
-Based on the insights of this experiment, we proceed in \Cref{sec:results_multi} to multi-epoch models leveraging the optimal model architectures identified in the first step as epoch encoders.
-In this second phase, we strive to identify optimal encoder and predictor combinations both for raw time series and spectrograms as input.
-Finally, we investigate whether the identified models can profit from sub-epoch as apposed to full-epoch encoders.
-We only report validation set performances at this point to avoid overfitting to the SEDF test set.
-We conclude the results part with \Cref{sec:testseteval}, where we put the identified model architectures to a test on two different subsets of SEDF.
-To validate the robustness of our findings, we also test the identified model architectures on the different dataset, the large-scale SHHS dataset.
+\header{Organization of experiments} The course of the experiments is summarized in Figure~\ref{fig:chart}.
+The study proceeded in the following stages: To restrict the search space, the study started with a first stage as described in \Cref{sec:results_single} by considering models that take a single epoch as input.
+Based on the insights gained from this experiment, the research then proceeded as described in \Cref{sec:results_multi} to evaluate multi-epoch models leveraging the optimal model architectures identified in the first stage as epoch encoders.
+In this second stage, the goal was to identify optimal encoder and predictor combinations for both raw time series and spectrograms as input.
+Finally, the study investigated whether the identified models can benefit from sub-epoch as opposed to full-epoch encoders.
+To prevent overfitting to the SEDF(full) test set, only validation set performances were reported at this stage.
+The study concludes the results part with \Cref{sec:testseteval}, where it puts the identified model architectures to the test on two different subsets of SEDF.
+To validate the robustness of the findings, this study also tested the identified model architectures on two additional datasets: the middle-scale MASS-SS3 dataset and the large-scale SHHS1 dataset.